 Fluid can be defined as a substance that deforms continuously when subjected to a shearing force, regardless of the magnitude of that force.
 [2]

-Bulk materials with high humidity levels can behave similarly to fluids, as in one of Kot's success stories.
-In the study in question, an FSI analysis was carried out on a very wet granular material stored in a silo.
-Under the conditions evaluated, the material accumulates on the walls of the asset up to a point where the mass detaches and flows downwards, forming an avalanche.
+When bulk materials have high moisture content, they can behave similarly to fluids, as demonstrated in one of Kot’s success stories.
+In the study in question, an FSI analysis was performed on a highly moist granular material stored in a silo.
+Under these conditions, the material accumulates on the walls of the silo until the mass detaches and flows downward, forming an avalanche.

-This avalanche advances towards the extraction feeder, which is not dimensioned for this feeding condition, and suffers severe impacts, enough to collapse its metal structure.
-The simulation shown in Video 1 shows the analysis event.
+Consequently, this avalanche moves toward the extraction feeder, which is not designed to handle this feed condition and suffers severe impacts, enough to cause its metal structure to collapse.
+The simulation shown in Video 1 depicts the event from the analysis.

 Video 1: FSI analysis of a silo avalanche.
 [3]

-In other processes, there are industrial mixers, which have moving parts and are considered essentially rigid parts that agitate a fluid, responsible, for example, for incorporating particulates into liquids.
-In this context, mixing efficiency is the most important quantity to be computed.
+On the other hand, in other applications, there are industrial mixers, which have moving parts and are considered essentially rigid components that agitate a fluid; they are responsible, for example, for incorporating particles into liquids.
+In this context, mixing efficiency is, above all, the most important factor to be taken into account.

 FSI analysis and its applications in industry